 Click to go back to the Plan Page

-Residents and visitors are attracted to Jamestown for its natural beauty and protecting it is important to the town’s economic vitality.
+Residents and visitors are attracted to Jamestown's natural beauty, and protecting natural resources is important to the town’s economic vitality.
 One of Jamestown’s great resource opportunities is its natural lands, which offer opportunities to be active and “escape” from technology, busy streets, and everyday stress.
 Several important resource challenges for Jamestown include energy consumption, waste disposal (trash), and development practices.
-How we use and manage these resource issues is critical to their current and future health.
+How we manage these issues is critical to the current and future health of our resources.

 Issues (Learn More):

 - Energy Use